openfin/platform-api-project-seed/README.md

 * A [stylesheet](https://developers.openfin.co/docs/platform-api#section-standard-window-customization) is linked in the [platform-window.html](platform-window.html) file, and allows for [visual customization](styles/frame-styles.css).
 For a complete view of all properties, please refer to the [example stylesheet](https://github.com/openfin/layouts-v2-style-examples)

 ### Platform Window
-The [js/platform-window.js](js/platform-window.js) file is composed of the [layout-container](https://developers.openfin.co/docs/platform-api#section-5-2-complete-window-customization) element and two custom elements: `left-menu` and `title-bar`.
+The [platform-window.html](platform-window.html) file contains the [layout-container](https://developers.openfin.co/docs/platform-api#section-5-2-complete-window-customization) element and two custom elements: `left-menu` and `title-bar`.
+These elements, in conjunction with the [js/platform-window.js](js/platform-window.js) file, enable the following functionality:

 ##### left-menu
 Provides examples of the following functionality: